 But it’s too late, it seems.

 Thanos has the infinity gauntlet– the one Stark made, anyways.
-Doctor Strange looks at Tony and holds up a finger in a callback to a line in the original Infinity War, where he looks into the future and sees one reality out of 14 trillion where they win.
+Doctor Strange looks at Tony and holds up a finger in a callback to a line in the original Infinity War, where he looks into the future and sees one reality out of 14 billion where they win.
 One, he says with his finger, we have one shot to save the day.
 Tony knows what he needs to do.
 He runs at Thanos one more time before he’s able to snap, but it’s all for nothing.
 There’s nothing Stark can do as he’s kicked aside.
 Thanos gives him a smile before raising his hand and snapping once again.